![]() |

 can hardly imagine the charm of the classical Chinese gardens without having

-experienced them – truly paradises for mind and soul, in which one can
+experienced them – truly paradises for mind and soul, where one can

-find romantic heauty, relaxation and inner peace.
+find romantic beauty, relaxation and inner peace.
 In these gardens

 there are copies of miniature landscapes in which the beauty of nature